-Jhacova (“Jacova”) Williams is an associate economist at the RAND Corporation.
+Jhacova Williams is an assistant professor in American University’s Department of Public Administration and Policy.
 She is an applied microeconomist focusing primarily on economic history and cultural economics.
 Her previous work has examined Southern culture and the extent to which historical events have impacted the political behavior and economic outcomes of Southern Black people.
 Recent examples include historical lynchings and the political participation of Black people; and Confederate symbols and labor market differentials.
 She has also done a series of projects investigating the role of structural racism in shaping racial economic disparities in labor markets.
 Her work has used various research designs to assess causal effects.
 She received her Ph.D. from Louisiana State University.